 For catered chalets I would recommend Chill Out Mountain (that offer both catered and self-serviced chalets) and Reach 4 the Alps.
 As well as AirBnB, there are plenty of places to choose from on Mountain Extra and Independent Mountain.

 We also love AliKats, luxury catered and self-catered apartments that have an incredibly impressive attitude towards sustainability.

 You can see our top picks for places to eat in Morzine here.

 For a summer vacation choose the months of July and August when everything is open (June is the quiet time when most of the activities are closed).

 The beginning of July is the best time as it is quieter.
-Avoid the busy weekends when the Tour de France and Harley Days are hosted in the town.
+If you don’t like crowds (or paying top dollar!) avoid the busy weekends when the Tour de France and Harley Days are hosted in the town.

 The winter ski season usually runs from mid-December to mid-April.

 By Air: Fly to Geneva International Airport with any major airline.
 If you are travelling from Europe then EasyJet, British Airways and Swiss Air all fly into Geneva.